AS WE PRAY REQUESTS

 Enrollment Management and Marketing

 - God to lead the right students to Taylor.
 Student who are prepared and equipped to take advantage of and contribute to Taylor’s discipleship community.

-- The 24@Taylor visit days: February 16-17, March 13-14, and April 3-4.
-Please pray that the admissions team and student body will clearly demonstrate Taylor to the families that visit campus.
+- The 24@Taylor visit days: February 15-16, March 19-20, and April 16-17.
+Please pray that the Admissions team and student body will clearly demonstrate Taylor to the families that visit campus.